praveendecode/BizCardX/README.md

       Step 1: Install Required Libraries That Mentioned in biscard.py File.

-      Step 2 : The code folder contains all the code and animation  files  of this project , bussiness card image folder has 5 sample card images to ectract data , I provided GUI screenshots of this project in biscard gui file.
+      Step 2 : The code folder contains all the code and animation  files  of this project , bussiness card image folder has 5 sample card images to extract data , I provided GUI screenshots of this project in biscard gui file.

       Step 3: I have created Biscardx  class

-                   Process of Methods :
+                   Process of Method :

                                Method data_x_2_sql: In this  method we have covered all the project executions such as  text extraction , data storage , data  retrieval , data modification and  data deletion processes.